-Our friends at Gameday Tailgate Experience are hosting a FREE tailgate before Jets vs. Cowboys, which will feature an appearance by ex-Jets running back Tony Richardson, all you can eat food, cash bar, live music and much more!
+Our friends at Gameday Tailgate Experience are hosting a FREE tailgate before the Cowboys game, which will feature an appearance by running back Tony Richardson, all you can eat food, cash bar, live music and much more!

 12 bye week changes the New York Jets should make (and week 4 picks!)